rlgnswk/3D_Landmark_Detection/README.md

 # Limitation

 Unfortunately, this module is not perfect.
 Here are some examples of failures.
-In my opinion, the reasons for failure are: first, out of the dataset (baby face, leftmost), second, face occlusion(middle), and third, face recognition or alignment failure(rightmost).
+In my opinion, the reasons for failure are: first, out of the distribution of training dataset (baby face, leftmost), second, face occlusion(middle), and third, face recognition or alignment failure(rightmost).

 ![results](./figs/Fail_cases.png)